espressif/esp-now/examples/security/README.md

 # Security Example

-This example demonstrates how to configurate `ESP-NOW` encryption key to devices.
+This example demonstrates how to use ESP-NOW security feature to configure encryption key to devices, so the transmitted ESP-NOW data will be encrypted automatically.

+The basic functionality is same as get_start, but just have this extra security enhancement.

 ## Functionality

-The process flow is as follows:
+The workflow is as follows:

 <img src="../../docs/_static/en/espnow_security_en.png" width="450">

-- Process uses [Protocomm](https://docs.espressif.com/projects/esp-idf/zh_CN/latest/esp32/api-reference/provisioning/protocomm.html?highlight=protocomm#protocol-communication) to provide simple callbacks to the application for setting the configuration.
+- [Protocomm](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/provisioning/protocomm.html) is used to provide simple callbacks to the application for setting the configuration.

-- ECDH and confirm details refer to [security-schemes](https://docs.espressif.com/projects/esp-idf/zh_CN/latest/esp32/api-reference/provisioning/provisioning.html#security-schemes)
+- ECDH and confirm details refer to [security-schemes](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/provisioning/provisioning.html#security-schemes)

 ## Hardware Required

-This example can be executed on any platform board and at least two development boards are required.
+This example can run on any ESP32 series boards and at least two development boards are required, 1 works as initiator, and the others work as responders.

 ## Configuration

 Open the project configuration menu (`idf.py menuconfig`) to configure the Proof of Possession (PoP) string.
 It is used to authorize session and derive shared key.
-Set the same in initiator and responder:
+Set the same in initiator and responder devices:

 ```
 idf.py menuconfig